Disputes Involving Regulated Utilities

 These are all matters that are to be considered in light of the general public interest and not local or parochial interests.
 The words ‘in the public interest’ which appear, for example, in s.
 40(8), s.
 41(3) and s.
 43(3), which I have quoted, would seem to leave no room for doubt that it is broad public interest that must be served.

-The same Court in 2005 issued two important decisions.
-The Court stated in the NRG case:
+The same Court issued two important decisions in 2005.
+In the NRG case, the Court stated:

 The Board’s mandate to fix just and reasonable rates under section 36(3) of the Ontario Energy Board Act, 1998 is unconditioned by directed criteria and is broad; the Board is expressly allowed to adopt any method it considers appropriate.

-The ruling in the Enbridge case decided that the Board in fixing just and reasonable rates can consider matters of ‘broad public policy’:
+The ruling in the Enbridge case decided that the Ontario Energy Board, in fixing just and reasonable rates, can consider matters of ‘broad public policy’:

 the expertise of the tribunal in regulatory matters is unquestioned.
 This is a highly specialized and technical area of expertise.
 It is also recognized that the legislation involves economic regulation of energy resources, including setting prices for energy which are fair to the distributors and the suppliers, while at the same time are a reasonable cost for the consumer to pay.
 This will frequently engage the balancing of competing interests, as well as consideration of broad public policy.